 I recently spent a couple of days in Łódź (which due to the oddities of Polish orthography is pronounced woodge, hence, as seat of the Polish film industry, Holly-Łódź), mostly to commune with the memory of Julian Tuwim.
-Tuwim is a major figure in Polish literature, a poet, songwriter, and author whose songs and children’s poems are still apparently known to every Pole, but I came across him because of one piece that – not accidentally – was left out of the official five-volume edition of his collected works.
+Tuwim is a major figure in Polish literature, a poet, songwriter, and author whose songs and children’s poems are still widely known and performed, but I came across him because of one piece that – not accidentally – was left out of the official five-volume edition of his collected works.

-I ran across Tuwim’s essay a few months ago in Israel/Palestine, and have run across it a couple of times since.
+I ran across Tuwim’s essay while traveling in Israel/Palestine, and have run across it a couple of times since.
 The section that caught my attention, and that tends to get quoted is about his Jewish identity.
-He wrote that he was a Jew because of “blood” – not, he immediately added, in the sense of race, but “Exactly the opposite.
+He wrote that he was a Jew because of “blood” – not, he immediately added, in the sense of race, but “Exactly the opposite.”
+As he explained:

 “There are two kinds of blood: blood in the veins and blood from the veins.
 The first is a bodily fluid; therefore its study is properly the province of the physiologists.
 Whoever ascribes to this blood any special attributes and mysterious powers other than its organic ones in consequence, as we are now seeing, turns cities into ruins, slaughters millions of people, and ultimately, as we shall see, will bring down slaughter upon his own tribe.”